Gelmor Lace: More Than A Pretty Lace

 Gelmor Lace is used by luxury lingerie brand, Fleur Du Mal.

 Gelmor Lace has been capturing the dreams held in the consumer imagination for seventy years.
 From bridal couture with hand-embroidered Chantilly lace to lingerie contoured in scalloped eyelash trim, Gelmor offers a comprehensive selection of French lace.
-As the only stateside importer of lace qualified to carry the prestigious label “Dentelle de Calais-Caudry,” their vast inventory includes more than two hundred patterns and hundreds of yards of lace ranging from two inches to seventy-two-inch widths.
+As the only US importer of lace qualified to carry the prestigious label “Dentelle de Calais-Caudry,” their vast inventory includes more than two hundred patterns and hundreds of yards of lace ranging from two inches to seventy-two-inch widths.
 Dreams come in all shapes and sizes.

 Gelmor’s legacy began when three men started new lives in the United States after surviving WWII.
 The name Gelmor itself comes from the initials of the last names of the original partners: Gotheil, Elson and Morgens.
 From the beginning, Gelmor understood the importance of being accessible to clients and set up headquarters in the Garment District in Manhattan.
 Family leadership continues today under the direction of Marilyn Jacques, daughter of a founding partner, and her daughter, Hillary Hofer.

 As a child, Marilyn remembers her mother making doll clothes from lace.
 Later, Marilyn worked summers in the office, learning how to appreciate the beauty and the art of lace making.
 In addition to knowing all the different types of lace, her father imparted the company’s ethos: to always respect the client’s opinion.
 Much of that work involves extensive collaboration with clients to help interpret and transform their design vision into a tangible product.
 In the process, Marilyn transmits her knowledge and helps clients understand why French lace is different — and why that difference has a price.